 If you're having surgery or a procedure there are things you might need to do:

 If you have symptoms of coronavirus, or a member of your household does, you must let your doctor or clinician know before attending your appointment.

-If you have health conditions which make you extremely vulnerable to coronavirus and have been advised to shield, then you should contact your GP or specialist for advice on how to continue receiving your care and treatment.
+If you have health conditions that make you extremely vulnerable to coronavirus and have ever been advised to shield, then you should contact your GP or specialist for advice on how to continue receiving your care and treatment.

 If you’re currently in hospital or are admitted as a result of coronavirus, there are a few things it's worth knowing about how the discharge process will work during the outbreak:

-Not being able to visit a loved one is likely to be distressing.
-Try to find different ways to stay in touch such as over the phone or by video call.
+It can be very distressing to be unable to visit a loved one in hospital.
+Try to find different ways to stay in touch, such as over the phone or by video call.
 Some hospitals may allow you to deliver a phone if the person you want to visit does not have one.
-Even if they are unable to communicate with you, they may find hearing your voice comforting.
+Or they may have tablets or other internet-connected devices so you can video call the person you want to visit.
+Even if your loved one is unable to communicate with you, they may find hearing your voice comforting.
 You could ask staff who are caring for your loved one to pass on messages, pictures, cards or laminated photos.

 If you care for someone, we have information about how you can support someone at home.